stephenwil/stephenwil.github.com/index.md

 # Welcome

-I'd thought I would give jeykll a go and found jeykll-bootstrap for blogging
+I'd thought I would give jekyll a go and found jekyll-bootstrap for blogging

 ## Post List